 Debit Non-PIN Transactions

-Even when a consumer uses their debit card like a credit card, non entering a PIN, they must still have that amount in the bank account.
+Even when a consumer uses their debit card like a credit card (without entering a PIN) they still need to have that amount in the bank account.
 A problem may arise when a consumer attempts to use their debit card for a specified amount (which they have in the bank) but a hold is placed on the card for a higher amount.

 Additionally, a consumer who purchases gas may have to wait up to 48–72 hours for the transaction to clear and is unable to use the amount of the hold.